-Since a brief and moderate shortage of oxygen rapidly interferes with the performance of muscular work or even renders it impossible, it is evident that the supply of oxygen to the body during exercise must normally keep pace with its consumption.
-This is ensured through the intervention of a variety of adjustments in the respiratory and vascular systems; and these fall into two groups.
+Since even a moderate shortage of oxygen will lead to the organism going into an 'oxygen debt,' with a result that the muscular work will be finally rendered impossible, it is evident that the supply of oxygen to the working muscles must, in ideal conditions, keep pace with its requirements.
+The increased demand for oxygen is met through a variety of adjustments in the respiratory and vascular system; and these fall into two groups.
 In the first place, at the beginning of exercise or, if this is carried out under emotional excitement, even before the exercise starts, impulses pass from the higher centres to the medullary centres, and bring about a rise of blood-pressure, deeper breathing, and greater frequency of the pulse; and the blood-supply to the heart, brain, and muscles is, thereby, at once increased.
 In the second place, as a direct or indirect result of the mechanical and chemical activity of the skeletal muscles, other circulatory and respiratory adjustments are brought into action to reinforce and supplement the initial changes induced through the medullary centres.
 The nature of these processes, and the means by which they are correlated with the intensity of the muscular work, may now be considered in some detail.